Murder Mystery Game AI

 Pre-Made Template Options

 Sometimes starting from scratch isn't worth the time investment.
-Etsy sellers specializing in murder mystery printables offer era-specific vintage detective file folder printables ($15–40) that include 3–5 fully designed document types.
+Etsy sellers specializing in murder mystery printables offer era-specific vintage detective file folder printables that include several fully designed document types.
 You simply customize them with your mystery content.
-This approach saves 3–5 hours of design time, though you sacrifice creative control compared to building custom files.
+This approach can streamline your preparation considerably, though you sacrifice creative control compared to building custom files.

 Printing and Finishing Techniques for Authentic Appearance